Glenn Gould: Early life

-Glenn Herbert Gould was born at home in Toronto, on September 25, 1932, the only child of Russell Herbert Gold (1901–1996) and Florence Emma Gold (née Greig; 1891–1975), Presbyterians of Scottish, English, and Norwegian ancestry.
-The family's surname was changed to Gould informally around 1939 to avoid being mistaken for Jewish, given the prevailing anti-Semitism of pre-war Toronto.
-Gould had no Jewish ancestry, though he sometimes made jokes on the subject, such as "When people ask me if I'm Jewish, I always tell them that I was Jewish during the war."
-His childhood home has been named a historic site.
+Glenn Gould was born at home at 32 Southwood Drive in The Beaches, Toronto, on September 25, 1932, the only child of Russell Herbert Gold and Florence Emma Gold (born Greig, a distant relative of the Norwegian composer and pianist Edvard Grieg), Presbyterians of Scottish, English, German, and Norwegian ancestry.
+The family's surname was informally changed to Gould around 1939 to avoid being mistaken for Jewish, given the prevailing antisemitism of prewar Toronto.
+Gould had no Jewish ancestry, though he sometimes joked about it, saying, "When people ask me if I'm Jewish, I always tell them that I was Jewish during the war."

 Gould's interest in music and his talent as a pianist were evident very early.
-Both his parents were musical, and his mother, especially, encouraged the infant Gould's early musical development.
-Hoping he would become a successful musician, she had exposed him to music during her pregnancy.
-She later taught him the piano.
-As a baby, he reportedly hummed instead of crying and wiggled his fingers as if playing chords, leading his doctor to predict that he would "be either a physician or a pianist".
+Both parents were musical; his mother, especially, encouraged his musical development from infancy.
+Hoping he would become a successful musician, she exposed him to music during her pregnancy.
+She taught him the piano and as a baby, he reportedly hummed instead of crying, and wiggled his fingers as if playing a keyboard instrument, leading his doctor to predict that he would "be either a physician or a pianist".
 He learned to read music before he could read words, and it was observed that he had perfect pitch at age three.
 When presented with a piano, the young Gould was reported to strike single notes and listen to their long decay, a practice his father Bert noted was different from typical children.
 Gould's interest in the piano was concomitant with an interest in composition.
 He played his pieces for family, friends, and sometimes large gatherings—including, in 1938, a performance at the Emmanuel Presbyterian Church (a few blocks from the Gould family home) of one of his compositions.

 Gould first heard a live musical performance by a celebrated soloist at age six.
 This profoundly affected him.
 He later described the experience: